mastercomfig/mastercomfig/docs/customization/modules.md

 ### Anti-Aliasing

-Controls additional anti-aliasing passes (a.k.a. [alpha to coverage](https://en.wikipedia.org/wiki/Alpha_to_coverage)) and the main hardware based MSAA anti-aliasing.
+Controls the main hardware based multisample anti-aliasing (MSAA) and additional anti-aliasing passes (a.k.a. [alpha to coverage](https://en.wikipedia.org/wiki/Alpha_to_coverage)).

 !!! warning
     On Linux and macOS, AMD cards will do a slow full clear when anti-aliasing is enabled!